DaveTeng0/ozone/hadoop-hdds/docs/content/start/RunningViaDocker.md

 -->

 {{< requirements >}}
- * docker and docker-compose
+ * docker
 {{< /requirements >}}

 * Download the Ozone binary tarball and untar it.

-* Go to the directory where the docker compose files exist and tell `docker-compose` to start Ozone in the background.
+* Go to the directory where the docker compose files exist and tell `docker compose` to start Ozone in the background.
 This will start a small ozone instance on your machine.

 {{< highlight bash >}}
 cd compose/ozone/

-docker-compose up -d
+docker compose up -d
 {{< /highlight >}}

 To verify that ozone is working as expected, let us log into a data node and